-But when you have explored enough of the French Quarter or need avoid yet another hand grenade on Bourbon Street, I recommend heading out to the Garden District to see a more tranquil side of New Orleans.
+But when you have explored enough of the French Quarter or need to avoid yet another hand grenade on Bourbon Street, I recommend heading out to the Garden District to see a more tranquil side of New Orleans.
+Exploring the Garden District in New Orleans was one of my favourite things we did.
 As soon as we stepped off the tram at St Charles I instantly got the chilled vibes that we felt in certain areas of California, a completely different atmosphere from when we stepped on the tram twenty minutes earlier, but still just a beautiful.

 How to get the to Garden District from the French Quarter